 Influenza (or flu) is a common respiratory illness that affects thousands of Canadians each year.
 Travellers are at risk in any country during the flu season.

-Japanese encephalitis is a virus that causes swelling of the brain and possible long-term nerve and brain damage.
-It is spread to humans by the bite of an infected mosquito and can be prevented by a vaccine.
+The Japanese encephalitis virus causes swelling of the brain and possible long-term nerve and brain damage.
+It is spread to humans by the bite of an infected mosquito.

 Leishmaniasis is a parasitic disease that is transmitted by the bite of female phlebotomine sand flies.
 It occurs in tropical and subtropical areas.